 We are developing an antibody for the treatment of B-Chronic Lymphocytic Leukemia (B-CLL), an incurable chronic cancer that results from expansion of B-lymphocytes.
 Our antibody binds to CD200, a molecule that is upregulated on the surface of B-CLL cells.
 CD200 normally acts as a potent immunosuppressant by interacting with the CD200 Receptor on macrophages and thereby sending an inhibitory signal to the macrophage.
 We believe upregulation of CD200 on the CLL cell surface allows the tumor to inhibit the body's immune response to the tumor.
 Our antibody targets CLL cells and blocks the interaction of CD200 with the CD200 Receptor with the objective of enhancing the body's immune response to the tumor.
-Our anti-CD200 antibodies drug candidates may have therapeutic application in patients suffering from B-CLL.
+Our anti-CD200 antibody drug candidates may have therapeutic application in patients suffering from B-CLL and other solid tumors with elevated CD200 expression.